Our View: The slow but sure way out of a crisis

 Gov. Charlie Baker’s stay-at-home order expires May 18, but who really expects it to lift all at once?

-The news was disheartening, to be sure, but it wasn’t all bad.
+The Bay State's news was disheartening, to be sure, but it wasn’t all bad — and that's good news for New Hampshire.

 Simply waiting for a spike in COVID-19 cases to pass before leaving our houses is no way to weather this century’s answer to the Spanish flu.
 As we’ve heard repeated by experts from the vaunted Dr. Anthony Fauci on down to local boards of health, there’s no getting around this pandemic until we can reliably test for COVID-19 and react to it.
 Otherwise, it’s just a matter of time before waves of coronavirus spread over us again, and again.